Novant8/svt-web-demonstrator/README.md

 ```
 svt-project/
 │
-├── secure/
+├── secure/         -- Contains the fixed version of the application, where the exploits listed below should not work.
-│   ├── client/     --Front-end managed by React, contains all application components plus the api.js file to contact the back-end
+│   ├── client/     -- Front-end managed by React, contains all application components plus the api.js file to contact the back-end
-│   ├── httpsCert/  --Contains the self signed certificate and the private key associated with the certificate
+│   ├── httpsCert/  -- Contains the self signed certificate and the private key associated with the certificate
 │   └── server/     -- It contains the back-end of the application, managed by nodejs and Express.
-In this version, vulnerabilities have been fixed
 |
-├── vulnerable/
+├── vulnerable/     -- Contains the vulnerable version of the application, where all the exploits listed below are working.
-│   ├── client/     --Front-end managed by React, contains all application components plus the api.js file to contact the back-end
+│   ├── client/     -- Front-end managed by React, contains all application components plus the api.js file to contact the back-end
-│   └── server/     --It contains the back-end of the application, managed by nodejs and Express.
-There are approximately 20 vulnerabilities presented in the section below
+│   └── server/     -- Contains the back-end of the application, managed by nodejs and Express.
 |
 └── README.md
 ```